atuel96/atuel96/README.md

 ### Hi there 👋

-🌱 I'm a physicist who has always been in love with programming and computers.
+🌱 My name is Atuel, I'm a physicist who has always been in love with programming and computers.

 🔭 It started as a hobby, but then I decided to take it more seriously.
-For my thesis, I wanted to work on something that combines both physics and computer science.
+I took some computer science courses online and at my university, and I truly enjoyed them.

-⚡Now I'm looking forward to working in the industry.
+⚡ Now, I'm looking forward to starting a PhD that utilizes data science to conduct research in physics.
+I am eager to continue learning and applying my current knowledge in the field simultaneously.

 <!--